What does the role involve?

 What experience is required?

-You will have 4+ years post qualification experience gained in a large regional, national, international firm or as part of an in-house team.
-You will have excellent technical skills in commercial law with a strong interest in commercial, IP, IT and information law.
+You will have 3+ years post qualification experience gained in a large regional, national or international firm.
+You will have excellent technical skills in commercial law with a strong interest in how businesses and public sector bodies operate.
 You will be a commercially-minded lawyer, who is prepared to turn your hand to a wide range of work.

 What skills and attributes would I need?